KTS-o7/blogStorage/ktsblog/content/posts/interviews/Ringcentral Campus Recruitment 2024.md

 - Here the interviewer was kind and asked me to introduce myself.
 - He then asked me to write code on paper for `interface` for a `stack` in any language of my choice.
 - He then asked me to write code for `push`, `pop`, `peek` and `isEmpty` functions.
-  -I was able to write code for that.
+- I was able to write code for that.
 He then asked me to implement a `getMin` function which returns the minimum element in the stack in O(1) time.
 - This was a question present in **Striver SDE Sheet**.
 I had done this question before so I was able to solve it.
 - While doing this he asked me to explain the time complexity of the functions I wrote, how polymorphism works in the present code.